tork-a/visualization_rwt/rwt_moveit/doc/index.rst

 By now the package should be ready to serve for the robot packages.

-At this point, the robot package you’re using needs to be built.
+At this point, the robot package you're using needs to be built.
 From here we take `vs060` as an example, which is already built and distributed as `DEB` package on Ubuntu so that you don't need to build on your own.

 Setting
 --------